timigod/api_doc/source/ev_charging.html.md

 A statement of need for charging stations.
 Typically this will be sent by an electric vehicle that is looking for a charging station around certain coordinates.

-This request is sent to the decentralized discovery engine which responds with status 200.
+This request is sent to the decentralized discovery engine which responds with status 200 and a unique identifier for this request.
 The details of this request are then broadcasted to DAV entities that can provide this service. <a href="#bid">Bids</a> are later received as separate calls.

 ## Arguments